NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 Most IDEs (Intellij, Eclipse, etc...) provide first-class support for maven projects so the very first step would be to import the skills-service project into your favorite IDE.

-Please note that code additions will generally fall into these:
+Please note that code additions will generally fall into these categories:
-1. Enhancing skill's service programmatic REST API
+1. Enhancing the skills-service programmatic REST API
 1. Making changes to the web-based dashboard application or the client-display web-based application

-###### Skill's service programmatic REST API
+###### skills-service programmatic REST API

-The code for the API can be found under ``skills-service/service`` which follows standard maven's convention.
+The code for the API can be found under ``skills-service/service`` which follows standard maven conventions.

-Programmatic API tests reside in ```service/src/test/java``` and you can run all of the tests via
+The programmatic API tests reside in ```service/src/test/java``` and you can run all of the tests via
 ```bash
 cd skills-service/service
 mvn test